-Students are selected based on their submitted proposal, which must include a budget, a back-up plan, and evidence of employer interest.
+Students are selected based on their submitted proposal, which must include a budget, a back-up plan, and an offer letter from the hiring organization.
 Students will also need to demonstrate how the experience will enhance their professional goals.
 Regional and thematic diversity of projects will also be taken into account.

 If you are not currently enrolled this quarter but will be continuing as an enrolled student in the coming term/year, please contact Career Advancement staff about applying for this grant.

 Sunday, April 26, 2020, at 11:55 p.m.

 All application materials must be submitted via UChicago Handshake, Career Advancement’s online job search system.
 For more information about the process of submitting your application using UChicago Handshake, please review the UChicago Handshake information and instructions page.
 Students may only apply to the grant once per year.

 To quickly find the grant on UChicago Handshake, search for “international experience grant” (with the quotes) in the keyword search.
 Applicants must be “activated” to use on-campus recruiting in order to apply.
 To be activated for on-campus recruiting, please make an appointment to have your resume reviewed by a Career Advancement adviser.

 The University of Chicago’s working assumption is that travel to countries or regions with a US Department of State Level 3 or Level 4 Advisory is not permitted for undergraduate participants.
 The University also also uses as indicators the advisory levels published by the Centers for Disease Control and our emergency provider, International SOS.
 Thus, if the country or region to which travel is contemplated is listed as Level 3 or 4 in the State Department’s travel advisories OR has a warning level 3 from the Centers for Disease Control OR has an International SOS risk rating of High or Extreme, travel is assumed to be prohibited.